protolif/mylabresults/README.md

-# README
+# MyLabResults

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a mock-up of a medical lab results online portal built with Ruby on Rails, JavaScript, Bootstrap, and Sorcery.
+It features a unique security model based on HIPAA and NIST guidelines for account management, and a mobile-friendly user interface.

+Technical Info:

-* Ruby version
+* Ruby version: 2.6.1

-* System dependencies
+* System dependencies: N/A (but *NIX is recommended)

-* Configuration
+* Configuration: bundle install

-* Database creation

-* Database initialization
+* Database creation: rails db:migrate

-* How to run the test suite
+* How to run the test suite: rspec spec

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Deployment instructions: git push heroku master

-* ...
+fin